International Organization for Standardization (ISO) Central Secretariat

 I am intrigued with the reformulation of the kilogram and have thought a bit about standards.
 Might ISO consider the reformulation for time (a second) and length (a meter)?
 It seems the Planck units could be involved.
 I’ve written a little about it here: https://81018.com/formulas/

-First email to Clare Baden: Wednesday, 2 October 2019,
+First email to Clare Baden at the ISO: Wednesday, 2 October 2019

 Great fun, Clare.
-Thanks for writing the article, !
+Thanks for writing that article!

 Such understatement when you write: “Standardized measurement literally makes the world go around.
 It is necessary for many diverse fields, including science and engineering, and is essential for new inventions and supporting innovation in both industry and society” (our emphasis).